HOW TO GET HELP

 All grounds for appeal will be available to all parties.

 If the appeal is not based on one of the above factors, the Civil Rights Coordinator may reject the appeal with written notice to the appealing party.
-The appealing party may then submit a revised written request for appeal within five (5) business days of the initial rejection notification.
+The appealing party may then submit a revised written request for appeal within five (5) calendar days of the initial rejection notification.
 If the second request for appeal is rejected, no further appeal requests are permitted.

 The Appeals Panel will be permitted to review all materials associated with the case and may ask questions of the Civil Rights Coordinator, investigator/s, and decision-makers.
 The Appeals Panel is not permitted to speak with parties, advisors, or other witnesses about the case.
-Within ten (10) business days of receiving the appeal from the Civil Rights Coordinator, the Appeals Panel may:
+Within ten (10) calendar days of receiving the appeal from the Civil Rights Coordinator, the Appeals Panel may:

 - Affirm the decision;